quniversum/youtube-science-script-api/README.md

-# Science Content API - A Technical Communication Project
+# The Science Content API
 This project showcases a practical application of API documentation and technical writing, using a real-world science script from a YouTube video as the source content.

 ## Project Highlights